Azure-Samples/AzureSqlGettingStartedSamples/go/Windows_Setup.md

 winget install sqlcmd
 ```

-After installing SQLCMD, you can connect to Azure SQL using the following command from a CMD session, making sure to update your connection information:
+After installing SQLCMD, you can connect to Azure SQL using the following command, after making sure to update your connection information:

 ```terminal
 sqlcmd -S your_server.database.windows.net -U your_user -P your_password -d your_databsae